Phongsaly province: Landmarks

-Important landmarks in the province are the Wat Ou-Tai Temple, the Wat Luang Ou-Neua Temple and the That Phou Xay Stupa.
+Landmarks in the province are the Wat Ou-Tai Temple, the Wat Luang Ou-Neua Temple and the That Phou Xay Stupa.

-The Wat Ou-Tai Temple is in the Ban Ou- Tai village.
+The Wat Ou-Tai Temple is in the Ban Ou-Tai village.
 It was built by Praya Chakkawattiraja and is said to be 500 years old.
 The Hor Thane Keo, inside the monastery, is a specific sanctum where Buddha images are deified.
-This sanctum is built with mud and has many types of decorations retained in its original form.
-The wooden columns of the shrine are supported over on stone blocks; these also have been elegantly designed and painted with drawings of daggers, swords, flowers and flags, and all carved in wood.
-There is a shrine built in brick masonry within the monastery complex which is called “ Ou Bo Sot” (meaning a place where monks meet and conduct religious rites) by the Tai Lue ethnic groups.
+This sanctum is built with mud and has types of decorations retained in its original form.
+The wooden columns of the shrine are supported over on stone blocks; these have been designed and painted with drawings of daggers, swords, flowers and flags, and all carved in wood.
+There is a shrine built in brick masonry within the monastery complex which is called "Ou Bo Sot" (meaning a place where monks meet and conduct religious rites) by the Tai Lue ethnic groups.

-Wat Luang Ou-Neua Temple is also an old and highly revered temple built about 500 years ago in Ban Ou Neua village.
-The temple has a double overlapping roof in the Lue architecture style and is very impressive.
-The temple is adorned with traditional fine art techniques and houses A large Buddha image and small Buddha statues are deified inside this temple.
+Wat Luang Ou-Neua Temple is built about 500 years ago in Ban Ou Neua village.
+The temple has a double overlapping roof in the Lue architecture style.
+It is adorned with traditional fine art techniques and houses.
+A Buddha image and Buddha statues are deified inside this temple.

 That Phou Xay Stupa is at the top of a hill, approached by walking up 400 steps.